Solo Blue Danube 2020 Riviera Travel River Cruise

-Stepping aboard you will appreciate the superb surroundings of your floating luxury hotel with spacious and well-appointed cabins or suites, private bathrooms and meticulously prepared fine cuisine.
-Unwind on a magical river cruise and enjoy an escorted tour to Budapest, the Pearl of the Danube.
+Soak up all that Europe’s most cultured river has to offer, with its wealth of grand baroque architecture, medieval cities, picture perfect towns and the sights that inspired Strauss and Mozart.
+Stepping aboard you will appreciate the superb surroundings of your floating luxury hotel for the next seven nights with spacious and well-appointed cabins or suites, private bathrooms and meticulously prepared fine cuisine.

 You fly to Budapest from where a coach will take you to the ship.
 The dedicated crew will welcome you on board, ensuring you settle into your comfortable and extremely well-equipped cabin and familiarise yourself with the ship, your first-class floating hotel.
 There’s always a sense of expectancy and excitement on the eve of a cruise and after an excellent dinner in the stylish restaurant, conversation is sure to revolve around the delights ahead of you.